Our team of experts can help you control your Keratoconus with different procedures.

 Inadequate evaluations and treatment protocols are why keratoconus patients continue to suffer.
 In most cases, patients seeking our assistance have visited several other eye care practitioners.

-You can change your life in just 60 minutes with the UAE’s best eye surgeons who have over 20 years experience in treating keratoconus.
+You can change your life in just 60 minutes with the UAE’s eye surgeons who have over 20 years experience in treating keratoconus.

 Corneal Cross Linking (CXL)